-The Development Review Boad may require the applicant to pay for an outside expert professional opinion acceptable to the DRB if necessary to adjudicate the applicant's case.
+The Development Review Boad may require the applicant to pay for an outside expert opinion if necessary to adjudicate the applicant's case.

 Section 106: Warning of Disclaimer of Liability (MOVED FROM ARTICLE XIV)

 These Regulations The UDR shall not create liability on the part of the Town of Castleton or any local official or employee thereof for any flood damages that result from reliance on this Regulation the UDR or any administrative decisions lawfully made there under.